sematext/docs/docs/logagent/output-filter-kubernetes.md

 title: Logagent output filter for Kubernetes log enrichment
-description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin.
+description: Logagent features a modular logging architecture framework where each input or output module is implemented as a plugin.
 Use Kubernetes log enrichment to add metadata like labels or Kubernetes pod information to container logs or route logs to different destinations by setting Kubernetes annotations with the log index.

 ## Output Filter: kubernetes-enrichment